 - Check off the “Your Name and Headline” option

 This will help open doors to connect to other people.
 You also may choose to remove the “People also viewed…” section on the right side of your profile.
 It is important to remove this section so people stay on your profile instead of bouncing to the next.
 This can be done using these steps:

 - You can do this by going to “Privacy & Settings”

 - Select “Viewers of this profile also viewed”

 Update and Maintain

-After gaining a solid understanding of the basics, the next step is to continuously update and maintain your profile.
+After gaining a solid understanding of the basics of LinkedIn best practices, the next step is to continuously update and maintain your profile.
 It is important to keep your profile current and updated, including your headshot, skills, profile heading, job title and basic information.
 LinkedIn uses the information included in the different parts of your profile to include you in relevant searches and conversations, so thought should be put into how this is written, what is included, etc. Avoid industry jargon, rather use keywords that will clearly identify your professional traits and experience.

 On LinkedIn, you can get discovered by using keywords that identify your profession and skill set.
 In addition to updating and maintaining your profile, strategically add keywords to the content, summary, job descriptions, and headlines.
 To be a LinkedIn superstar, rotate the keywords on your profile on a regular basis to engage with different audiences.
 Add keywords to your experience section, as well as two pieces of media, endorsements, and quotes to really make it standout.
 Adding elements about yourself such as your alma mater, philanthropic causes, and organizations/associations you support can also help you connect with others.